 This tool is generally most effective when used in conjunction with other generalization and graphic conflict resolution tools.
 Here are some tips to help you use these tools together with other layers and other tools in a workflow:

 - Understand that input feature classes will be modified.
 This tool does not create new output road feature classes but instead modifies the input feature classes directly.
-It's strongly suggested to make a copy of your feature classes before processing to preserve their original state.
+It's recommended that you make a copy of the feature classes before processing to preserve their original state.

 - Remove extraneous features first.
-Depending on the density of the road network, it is best to remove extraneous minor road features first to create more space to resolve conflicts.
+Depending on the density of the road network, it is recommended that you remove extraneous minor road features first to create more space to resolve conflicts.
 This can be done with a definition query or a selection to remove one or more classes of roads or with more refinement using the Thin Road Network tool.

 - Merge roads before displacing roads.
 The Merge Divided Roads tool is essentially the opposite of the Resolve Road Conflicts tool.
 It assesses road features that are near one another and essentially parallel—usually individual lanes of a single divided road feature—and generates a representative line to use to display the road more clearly.
 Both approaches are valid solutions to the problem of coalescing roads.
 In general, at larger output scales, it is preferable to visually separate individual lanes, while at smaller scales, they should be merged to a single line.
 At midrange scales, it may be preferable to use both approaches for different classes of roads.
 If both tools will be used together in a single workflow, run Merge Divided Roads first on the relevant features and use the results of that tool as inputs to the Resolve Road Conflicts tool.